-Some of the clauses of this document included protection of church rights, freedom of free trial and justice, declaration of human rights and protection from illegal imprisonment.
+Some of the clauses of this document included protection of church rights, freedom of free trial and justice, declaration of human rights, and protection from illegal imprisonment.
 Though this document was reissued and rewritten repeatedly in modern times, it still remains as a foundation in the British constitution.

-The Hundred Years’ War was a series of conflicts fought between Kingdom of England and France from 1337 to 1453.
+The Hundred Years’ War was a series of conflicts fought between the Kingdom of England and France from 1337 to 1453.
 Both sides had allies and five generations of kings fought for the thrones in the two kingdoms.

-This war had disastrous outcomes including decimation of populations, famine, and plague (Black Death).
+This war had disastrous outcomes including the decimation of populations, famine, and plague (Black Death).

 In human history, it was the most devastating pandemic that resulted in the deaths of almost 75 to 200 million people across Europe.
 30% to 60% of Europe’s population was killed because of the plague.

-The Fall of Constantinople was the Conquest of Constantinople by Sultan Mehmed II of the Ottoman Empire in May 29, 1453.
+The Fall of Constantinople was the Conquest of Constantinople by Sultan Mehmed II of the Ottoman Empire on May 29, 1453.
 With this victory, the Byzantine Empire came to an end.
 The Ottoman army invaded the city and breached the ancient land wall of Constantinople after besieging the city for 55 days.

 The capture of the city ended the Roman Empire that had lasted for almost 1500 years.
-This invasion opened ways for Ottoman army to expand into Eastern Europe.
-The capture of the city made Ottomans an important power in Southeastern Europe and changed the geopolitical situation in the Mediterranean.
+This invasion opened ways for the Ottoman army to expand into Eastern Europe.
+The capture of the city made the Ottomans an important power in Southeastern Europe and changed the geopolitical situation in the Mediterranean.